meet-innovate/pokematch/README.md

-#  PokéMatch — Pokémon Memory Game
+#  PokeMatch — Pokemon Memory Game

-A simple, fun **memory card game** built with **HTML, CSS, and JavaScript**, powered by the **PokéAPI**.
+A simple, fun **memory card game** built with **HTML, CSS, and JavaScript**, powered by the **PokeAPI**.
-Flip cards, find pairs of Pokémon, and see how fast you can finish the board!
+Flip cards, find pairs of Pokemon, and see how fast you can finish the board!

 ---

 ##  Features
 - 4 × 4 grid (16 cards, 8 pairs to match)
-- Real Pokémon sprites fetched live from [PokeAPI](https://pokeapi.co/)
+- Real Pokemon sprites fetched live from [PokeAPI](https://pokeapi.co/)
 - Timer that starts on your first move
 - "New Game" button to reset and reshuffle
 - Smooth card-flip animations